SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-08-beautiful-vaccines.md

 That means the efficacy after the second dose is even higher.

 His conclusion:
 >Remember, though, what an EUA is for.
-That word “emergency” is there for a reason: this authorization is for something extremely serious for which there is no available alternative.
+That word "emergency" is there for a reason: this authorization is for something extremely serious for which there is no available alternative.
 That’s exactly the situation we find ourselves in, on both counts, and I think that the risk/benefit ratio is clearly, overwhelmingly in favor.
 Let’s do it.

+Amen.

 ---